From words to vectors

 Word Embeddings

-A shallow neural network is optimized with the task of language modeling and the final trained network holds vectors of a fixed size whose values can be mapped into linguistic properties (since the training objective was language modeling).
+To obtained the word embeddings, a shallow NN is optimised with the task of language modeling.
+The final hidden layer inside the trained network holds the fixed-size vectors whose values can be mapped into linguistic properties (since the training objective was language modeling).
 Since similar words occur in similar contexts, or have same characteristics, a properly trained model will learn to assign similar vectors to similar words.

 By representing words with vectors, we can mathematically manipulate them through vector arithmetic and express semantic similarity in terms of vector distance.
 Because the size of the learned vectors is not proportional to the amount of documents we can learn the representations from larger collections of texts, obtaining more robust representations, that are less corpus-dependent.